btc3o/LinkedIn-connection-acceptor/README.md

 # LinkedIn-connection-acceptor
-This tool is a powerful CLI tool that automates accepting thousands of LinkedIn connection requests in mere seconds, supercharging your network growth.
+This tool is a powerful CLI tool designed by me (Azeddine El Massnaoui) that automates accepting thousands of LinkedIn connection requests in mere seconds, supercharging your network growth.

 # Getting Started: